Stephen Nogosek: Washington Nationals

 On February 6, 2024, Nogosek signed a minor league contract with the Washington Nationals.
 In 11 games for the Triple–A Rochester Red Wings, he struggled to a 9.77 ERA with 15 strikeouts across 15 2/3 innings pitched.
 Nogosek was released by the Nationals organization on May 24.

 Lancaster Stormers

 On May 31, 2024, Nogosek signed with the Lancaster Stormers of the Atlantic League of Professional Baseball.
 In 33 appearances for Lancaster, he posted a 1–1 record and 4.32 ERA with 43 strikeouts and 13 saves across 33 1/3 innings of work.
 Nogosek became a free agent following the season.

 Diablos Rojos del México

 On February 1, 2025, Nogosek signed with the Diablos Rojos del México of the Mexican League.
 In 10 appearances for the team, Nogosek compiled an 0-1 record and 6.00 ERA with 13 strikeouts and three saves across nine innings pitched.

 Kansas City Royals

 On May 7, 2025, Nogosek signed a minor league contract with the Kansas City Royals.
-He elected free agency on November 6.
+He made 41 appearances (five starts) for the Triple-A Omaha Storm Chasers, compiling a 3-3 record and 4.87 ERA with 60 strikeouts and two saves across 57 1/3 innings pitched.
+Nogosek elected free agency following the season on November 6.

+Nogosek spent the 2025–26 offseason playing for the Leones del Escogido of the Dominican Professional Baseball League.

+Diablos Rojos del México (second stint)

+In March 2026, Nogosek temporarily rejoined the Diablos Rojos del México during the 2026 Baseball Champions League Americas.
+On April 14, 2026, he officially signed with the club.